renatomaia/coutil/doc/manual.md

 Module `coutil.coroutine` is similar to module [`coroutine`](http://www.lua.org/manual/5.4/manual.html#6.2), but for _state coroutines_.
-Standard _thread coroutines_ execute a function in a [Lua thread](http://www.lua.org/manual/5.4/manual.html#lua_newthread).
-On the other hand,
-_state coroutines_ execute a [chunk](http://www.lua.org/manual/5.4/manual.html#3.3.2) in an [independent state](#independent-state) (see [`system.resume`](#systemresume-stateco-)).
+Unlike standard _thread coroutines_ that execute a function in a [Lua thread](http://www.lua.org/manual/5.4/manual.html#lua_newthread), _state coroutines_ execute a [chunk](http://www.lua.org/manual/5.4/manual.html#3.3.2) in an [independent state](#independent-state) (see [`system.resume`](#systemresume-stateco-)).

 This library also sets a metatable for the _state coroutines_,